vih/historie/_posts/2017-12-31-jannie-tolstrup.md

 Thanks for a fantastic stay, with you guys – and thanks for a lot of lovely memories.

-Please stand up and sing Sanne Salomonsens "Hjem" with me.
+Please stand up and sing Sanne Salomonsens _"Hjem"_ with me.

+{% include video provider="youtube" id="0ydY-D0105c" %}